 I was listening to the radio and the topic turned to something I hadn’t thought about in quite some time with regards to the NBA.

-Do you remember what the NBA used to be like?
-Serious drug problems, fighting in arenas, image issues; Whatever was associated with bad was associated with the NBA. (more…)
+Do you remember how the NBA used to be viewed because of serious drug problems, fighting in arenas, and off-court image issues?
+Whatever was associated with bad was associated with the NBA.
+Continue reading “Jameis Winston Situation Shows Deeper Issue With Institution Of Football”

 These are my top-5 recruiting classes of 2012: